 A Victorian-inspired holiday full of singing carols, handbell choirs and crafts awaits in historic Alexandria.
-Colorful lights and art-adorned lampposts transform King Street into a winter wonderland.
+Colorful lights and art-adorned lampposts transform King Street into a winter wonderland, while the annual Scottish Christmas Walk Parade is a lively cavalcade of tartans and bagpipes.
 Swing by Market Square to see the shimmering tree, go ice skating and patronize the holiday markets.

 Winter is the most wonderful time of the year in Whitefish.
 This vibrant mountain town in northwest Montana and gateway to Glacier National Park pulls out all the stops for Christmas.
 Visitors can look forward to colorful decorations, caroling, the torchlight parade on December 24, yuletide cocktails, sledding and cross-country skiing at Glacier Nordic Center.